 Research suggests that global trade, and possibly immigration, drive economic inequality by causing a wage decrease for those with a low level of education while causing a wage increase for others with a high level of education.
 The effect of global trade on the wage distribution is substantially larger than the influence of immigration.

-Liberalisation of export rules may increase pay inequality between people working in the same industry2.
-Research suggests that this may be because increased trade with developing nations has improved average living standards (by making goods more affordable) but decreased wages of low-skilled workers due to foreign competition3, thereby increasing the gap between the middle and the bottom.
+Liberalisation of export rules may increase pay inequality between people working in the same industry.
+Research suggests that this may be because increased trade with developing nations has improved average living standards (by making goods more affordable) but decreased wages of low-skilled workers due to foreign competition, thereby increasing the gap between the middle and the bottom.

 Criticism and Issues

 - There is disagreement about whether trade liberalisation increases or decreases inequality.